oweitman/ioBroker.squeezeboxrpc/README.md

 | `cmdPlayFavorite` | to play a favorite set the id of the favorite                                                                                                                     |
 | `cmdPlayUrl`      | to play a url. example "<http://50.7.77.114:8101/>;"                                                                                                              |
 | `cmdGoTime`       | jump to a absolut position by specifying a number of seconds or jump relative with a + or - at the beginning of the seconds.
 Example 100,-50,+50                  |

+The announcement settings define its volume.
+The previous and announcement volumes are set directly without fading.
+For local files, you must configure the base URL of an ioBroker web instance
+(for example `http://192.168.1.10:8082`).
+The LMS host must be able to reach that URL.
+Remote streams are restored without seeking because they generally do not support a playback position.

 #### Remarks on Datapoints depending of the Setting TPE2 in LMS